Nexus Gold (CVE:NXS) Trading Up 50% – Here’s Why

 Nexus Gold Corp.
-(CVE:NXS – Get Free Report)’s stock price traded up 50% on Friday .
+(CVE:NXS – Get Free Report)’s share price shot up 50% during trading on Saturday .
 The company traded as high as C$0.02 and last traded at C$0.02.
-123,000 shares were traded during trading, an increase of 36% from the average session volume of 90,275 shares.
+123,000 shares traded hands during mid-day trading, an increase of 36% from the average session volume of 90,489 shares.
 The stock had previously closed at C$0.01.

 Nexus Gold Corp. engages in the exploration and evaluation of mineral properties in West Africa.
 The company explores for gold deposits.
 It holds a 100% interest in Dakuli II Property which covers an area of 9,800 hectares located in the Burkina Faso, West Africa.
 The company also has an option to acquire 90% interests in the Fofora Gold Property covering approximately an area of 6,200 hectares located in the Burkina Faso, West Africa.